Skip to content

 Visit NordVPN

-NordVPN vs CyberGhost Speed Comparison: Which One Is Faster?
+NordVPN vs CyberGhost Speed Test: Which One Is Faster?

-In this NordVPN vs CyberGhost comparison, I think it’s the right time to compare the speeds and performance of both providers.
-During both tests, I set the protocol selection to “Automatic” to ensure I get the best possible performance out of the VPNs.
+In this NordVPN vs CyberGhost comparison, we think it’s the right time to compare the speeds and performance of both providers.
+During both tests, we set the protocol selection to “Automatic” to ensure we get the best possible performance out of the VPNs.

-Also, I tested these providers 3 days in a row, 3 times a day, by using 4 server locations.
-I used the US, the UK, Australia, and Japan, to cover different parts of the globe.
-Once again, I’m located in Eastern Europe, and my native download/upload speeds and ping look like this:
+Also, we tested these providers for three days in a row, three times a day, by using four server locations.
+We used the US, the UK, Australia, and Japan to cover different parts of the globe.
+Once again, we’re in Eastern Europe, and our native download and upload speeds and ping look like this:

 Native Speeds